-Your Way is a partnership between five youth and mental health services in Cornwall.
-Passionate about all aspects of our work, we provide quality youth services in Cornwall for, and with, young people aged 10 and over.
-Young people are encouraged and supported to be involved in all aspects of the service design, delivery and evaluation.
+Your Way is a partnership between several youth and mental health services in Cornwall.
+Passionate about all aspects of our work, we provide quality youth services in Cornwall for and with young people aged 10 and over.

 Need a safe and confidential place to talk about your mental health and wellbeing?

 Mind Your Way will help you (11-25 year olds) to look after your mental health.